dgoffredo/parsley/scratch/languages.md

 Languages
 =========
-Parsley proceeds as a tree of transformations starting with the parse tree' of the grammar (`.parsley`) file and ending with an XSD and various C++ source files.
+Parsley proceeds as a tree of transformations starting with the parse tree of the grammar (`.parsley`) file and ending with an XSD and various C++ source files.